 The answer is that Jewish is both an ethnicity and a religion – Jews are an ethnoreligious group.

 People who are ethnically Jewish are descended from people who migrated from the Middle East and settled down in parts of Northern Africa, the Iberian Peninsula, Germany, and Eastern Europe.
+However, it is possible to convert to Judaism, which is how some people might identify as having the Jewish religion, yet not the Jewish ethnicity.

 Jewish communities were genetically isolated, generally speaking, from their surrounding communities, because of discrimination and religious and cultural practices.
+Some studies suggest that the majority of people with European Jewish ancestry are descended from four women who lived in Europe about a thousand years ago.

 The only way to know for sure if you are descended from a European Jewish family is to start building a family tree and research it carefully, generation by generation.